'The pupils' achievement in mathematics is exceptional.' ISI Inspection, May 2014

 Earlier this year, a number of our Year 6 pupils took part in the UK Junior Mathematical Challenge (JMC), which is run by the UK Mathematics Trust.
 It encourages mathematical reasoning, precision of thought, and fluency in using basic mathematical techniques to solve interesting problems.
 It is aimed at pupils in years 7 and 8 in England and Wales, S1 and S2 in Scotland and years 8 and 9 in Northern Ireland.
 The problems on the JMC are designed to make students think.
 Most are accessible, yet challenge those with more experience; they are also meant to be memorable and enjoyable.

-We are extremely proud of our Year 6 pupils to have taken part in a challenge which is aimed at pupils at least a year older.
+We are extremely proud of our Year 6 pupils who can take part in a challenge which is aimed at pupils at least a year older.
 This makes their achievements even more significant, and truly shows the great potential of our bright young mathematicians.
-11 of our pupils achieved the gold award, and 4 achieved silver.
-Congratulations to them all, and well done to everyone who took part!